Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

 Customer-centric retailing is the approach that will drive your sales way, way up.

 So instead of the usual KYC advice, I’m going to tell you to: Know Your Niche.
-This is just as important, especially during Black Friday and Cyber Monday weekend.
+This is just as important, especially for your Black Friday eCommerce strategy.

-Knowing how you can excel in your niche and industry, understanding why customers buy; these things will allow you to take off.
+Knowing how you can excel in your niche and industry, understanding why customers buy; these things will allow your eCommerce strategy to take off.

 Use data and analytics to prepare your inventory with respect to your local market.